ICON-ART (ICOsahedral Nonhydrostatic weather- and climate model with Aerosols and Reactive Trace gases)

 Training course for the model system ICON-ART

-The 2nd training course for the model system ICON-ART was held from October 12 to October 15, 2015 in the Hessian city Langen.
-It was organized in collaboration with the Institute for Meteorology and Climate Research (IMK) of the Karlsruhe Institute of Technology (KIT) and the German Weather Service (DWD).
-Nearly 30 participants provided an insight into the future weather prediction model ICON and performed initial simulations.
-They got information about the importance of aerosols (small liquid or solid particles suspended in the air) for weather patterns, aviation and climate in theory and practice.
+The training courses provide participants with an insight into the weather prediction model ICON and an introduction to performing own simulations.
+The importance of aerosols (small liquid or solid particles suspended in the air) for weather patterns, aviation and climate are discussed in theory and practice.

 Exercises include, for instance, the dispersion of arbitrary single sources, volcanic ash plumes by virtual eruption of different volcanoes, a simple ozone chemistry and a accidental release.
 In addition, simulating the dispersion of sea salt particles is another exercise.
 Sea salt has a large share of the global aerosol amount and is assumed, among others, to play an important role for the formation of clouds.